Skip to content

 Ablation Study

-Table 4: Ablation of key components (averaged over two isotropic datasets)
+Table 4: Key component ablation (Average of two isotropic datasets)

 Configuration PSNR SSIM FSIM